-Abbott Laboratories (Abbott), incorporated on March 6, 1900, is engaged in the discovery, development, manufacture, and sale of a range of healthcare products.
+Abbott Laboratories, incorporated on March 6, 1900, is engaged in the discovery, development, manufacture and sale of a range of healthcare products.
 The Company operates through four segments: Established Pharmaceutical Products, Diagnostic Products, Nutritional Products and Vascular Products.
 The Company, through St. Jude Medical, Inc., also offers a range of products, such as rhythm management products, electrophysiology products, heart failure related products, vascular products, structural heart products and neuromodulation products.

 Established Pharmaceutical Products

-Established pharmaceutical products include a range of branded generic pharmaceuticals manufactured worldwide and marketed and sold outside the United States, and are sold directly to wholesalers, distributors, government agencies, healthcare facilities, pharmacies, and independent retailers from Abbott-owned distribution centers and public warehouses, depending on the market served.
-Certain products are co-marketed or co-promoted with other companies.
-The segment’s broad therapeutic area portfolio of products include gastroenterology products, women's health products, cardiovascular and metabolic products, pain and central nervous system products, and respiratory drugs and vaccines.
+The Company's Established Pharmaceutical Products include a range of branded generic pharmaceuticals manufactured around the world and marketed and sold outside the United States.
+These products are sold directly to wholesalers, distributors, government agencies, healthcare facilities, pharmacies, and independent retailers from its distribution centers and public warehouses, depending on the market served.
+The principal products included in the therapeutic area of the Established Pharmaceutical Products segment are gastroenterology products, women's health products, cardiovascular and metabolic products, pain and central nervous system products, and respiratory drugs and vaccines.

-The Company’s gastroenterology products include Creon, for the treatment of pancreatic exocrine insufficiency associated with several underlying conditions, including cystic fibrosis and chronic pancreatitis; Duspatal and Dicetel, for the treatment of irritable bowel syndrome or biliary spasm; Adomet, Heptral, Transmetil, Samyr and Donamet, for the treatment of intrahepatic cholestasis (associated with liver disease) or depressive symptoms; and Duphalac, for regulation of the physiological rhythm of the colon.
-Its women's health products include Duphaston, for the treatment of many different gynecological disorders; and Femoston, a hormone replacement therapy for postmenopausal women.
-Cardiovascular and metabolic products include Lipanthyl and TriCor, for the treatment of dyslipidemia; Teveten and Teveten Plus, for the treatment of essential hypertension, and Physiotens, for the treatment of hypertension; and Synthroid, for the treatment of hypothyroidism.
-Pain and central nervous system products include Serc, for the treatment of Meniere's disease and vestibular vertigo; and Brufen, for the treatment of pain, fever, and inflammation.
-The Company’s respiratory drugs and vaccines include the anti-infective clarithromycin (sold under the trademarks Biaxin, Klacid, and Klaricid); and Influvac, an influenza vaccine available during flu season.
+The gastroenterology products include Creon, which is used for the treatment of pancreatic exocrine insufficiency associated with various underlying conditions, including cystic fibrosis and chronic pancreatitis; Duspatal and Dicetel, which is used for the treatment of irritable bowel syndrome or biliary spasm; Heptral, Transmetil and Samyr, which is used for the treatment of intrahepatic cholestasis (associated with liver disease) or depressive symptoms, and Duphalac, which is used for regulation of the physiological rhythm of the colon.
+Its women's health products include Duphaston, which is used for the treatment of various gynecological disorders, and Femoston, which is a hormone replacement therapy for postmenopausal women.

-Nutritional products include a range of pediatric and adult nutritional products manufactured, marketed, and sold worldwide.
-These products are generally marketed and sold directly to customers and to institutions, wholesalers, retailers, healthcare facilities, government agencies, and third-party distributors from Abbott-owned distribution centers or third-party distributors.
-The products in the Nutritional Products segment include various forms of prepared infant formula and follow-on formula, including Similac, Similac Advance, Similac Advance with EarlyShield, Similac with Iron, Similac Sensitive, Similac Sensitive RS, Similac Go&Grow, Similac NeoSure, Similac Organic, Similac Special Care, Similac Total Comfort, Similac For Supplementation, Isomil Advance, Isomil, Alimentum, Gain, and Grow; adult and other pediatric nutritional products, including Ensure, Ensure Plus, Ensure Muscle Health, Ensure (with Nutrivigor), Glucerna, Glucerna Hunger Smart, ProSure, PediaSure, PediaSure Sidekicks, EleCare, Juven, Abound, and Pedialyte; nutritional products used in enteral feeding in healthcare institutions, including Jevity, Glucerna 1.2 Cal, Glucerna 1.5 Cal, Osmolite, Oxepa, Freego (Enteral Pump) and Freego sets, and Nepro, and Zone Perfect bars and the EAS family of nutritional brands, including Myoplex and AdvantEdge.
-In addition, certain nutritional products sold as Gain, Grow, PediaSure, PediaSure Sidekicks, Pedialyte, Ensure, Zone Perfect, EAS/Myoplex, and Glucerna are also promoted directly to the public by consumer marketing in select markets.
+The Company's Nutritional Products include a range of pediatric and adult nutritional products manufactured, marketed and sold around the world.
+These products are marketed and sold to consumers and to institutions, wholesalers, retailers, healthcare facilities, government agencies, and third-party distributors from its distribution centers or third-party distributors.
+The products in the Nutritional Products segment include various forms of prepared infant formula and follow-on formula, including Similac, Similac Pro-Advance, Similac Advance, Similac Pro-Sensitive, Similac Sensitive, Go&Grow by Similac, Similac NeoSure, Similac Organic, Similac Special Care, Similac Total Comfort, Similac For Supplementation, Isomil Advance, Similac Qinti and Eleva; adult and other pediatric nutritional products, including Ensure, Ensure Plus, Ensure Enlive, Ensure Complete, Ensure High Protein, Glucerna, Glucerna Hunger Smart, ProSure, PediaSure, PediaSure Sidekicks, PediaSure Peptide, EleCare, Juven, Abound and Pedialyte; nutritional products, which are used in enteral feeding in healthcare institutions, including Jevity, Osmolite, Oxepa, Freego (Enteral Pump) and Freego sets, Nepro, and Vital, and Zone Perfect bars and the EAS family of nutritional brands, including Myoplex and AdvantEdge.

 ABBOTT PARK IL 60064-3500